Costa Rica's Dairy Industry: A Comprehensive Analysis

 Key Enterprises and Farms

 The largest dairy cooperative in Costa Rica is the Cooperativa de Productores de Leche R.L.
-(Dos Pinos), which plays a crucial role in the country's milk processing and production.
-Another major player is Florida Bebidas, known for its wide range of dairy beverages.
-Numerous small and medium-sized local dairy farms also contribute significantly to the milk supply.
+(Dos Pinos), which plays a crucial role in milk processing and production.
+Other important players include Florida Bebidas, known for its range of dairy beverages.
+Numerous small and medium-sized local dairy farms also significantly contribute to the milk supply.

 Trade of Dairy Products

-Costa Rica exports approximately 100 million liters of milk annually, primarily to neighboring Central American countries.
-On the import side, the country brings in about 50 million liters of dairy products per year, mainly specialized milk products not produced domestically.
+Costa Rica exports about 100 million liters of milk annually, primarily to neighboring Central American countries.
+On the import side, the country brings in approximately 50 million liters of dairy products per year, mainly specialized milk products not produced domestically.

 Significant Events in the Dairy Market

-The implementation of the Central America-Dominican Republic Free Trade Agreement (CAFTA) has been a pivotal event, reducing tariffs on both imports and exports, thus facilitating increased trade and competition in the dairy sector.
-Advancements in dairy processing technology have further enhanced efficiency and product quality, strengthening Costa Rica's position in international markets.
+The implementation of the Central America-Dominican Republic Free Trade Agreement (CAFTA) has been a pivotal event, reducing tariffs on imports and exports and facilitating increased trade and competition in the dairy sector.
+Advancements in dairy processing technology have enhanced efficiency and product quality, strengthening Costa Rica's position in international markets.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.